zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language podcast episod e 1,126.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
 (I don’t know.
 N ot enough coffee this morning.
 Sorry.)

 Visit our website at ESLPod.com.
-You can become a m ember of ESL Podcast when you do that.
+You can become a member of ESL Podcast when you do that.
 This episode is a dialogue about using a pawnshop – a store where you can bring your old items and get money for them.
 Let’s get started.

 [start of dialogue]